pixelpshr/OpenC2SIM.github.io/Software/Library/CS/C2SIMSDK/C2SIMClientLib/README.md

 ## Exceptions

-C2SIMException, used to wraps exceptions, does that now by packing the wrapped exception as a standard `InnerException`.
+C2SIMException, used to wrap exceptions, does that now by packing the wrapped exception as a standard `InnerException`.
 The Java code used a property for that.

 ## Parsing of STOMP messages' C2SIM header and C2SIM body

 Java's `getNext_Block/NoBlock()` return a `C2SIMSTOMPMessage` where the `C2SIMHeader` property is always null.
-The `MessageBody` property contains the XML for both the messages' 'C2SIM header a well as the C2SIM body.
+The `MessageBody` property contains the XML for both the messages' C2SIM header a well as the C2SIM body.

 Code in `getNext_Block()` that would parse things out, populating the C2SIMHeader and removing the corresponding XML from MessageBody exists, but is in practice never executed, since it relies on a test for a "protocol" headerMap key.
 But headerMap is never instantiated, so the